 Co-creation is a developing new paradigm that allows companies and customers to create value through experience and interactive relationships.
-Co-creation also allows and encourages a more active involvement from the any to create a value-rich experience.
+Co-creation also allows and encourages a more active involvement from the wider eco-system to create a value-rich experience.

-One focus area of the BoostEuroTeQ project is to explore how our universities are bringing into practice Co-Creation – and learn from the process to develop strategies to enhance it.
+One focus area of the BoostEuroTeQ project is to explore how our universities are putting co-creation into practice – and to learn from the process to develop strategies to enhance co-creation practices.

 What do we mean by “Co-Creation” and what is its purpose?